Vincent and Franz

 Where was this neighborhood?

-Many asked me all my life.
+Many asked me all along.

-The ones who knew where I was from
+And the ones who knew where I was from

 Didn’t believe a word of mine.

-Vincent was Ana’s little brother I explain,
+Vincent was Ana’s little brother I explained,

 The youngest son of a pious family

-Who lived next door to mosque.
+Who lived next door to the mosque.

 Ana, the coquettish girl who was touched